Karn/khttp-android/docs/source/user/differences.rst

   There is no unifying JSON interface that both JSONObject and JSONArray implement.
 Rather than creating a wrapper that requires casting and type-checking, there are simply two properties instead of one function.

-* **There is no history property**

-  This is planned.
-It should be very easy, due to the manual handling of redirects necessary to handle cookies, since Java is just awful at HTTP.

 Notable variations from plain ol' Java
 --------------------------------------